prysmaticlabs/prysm/sharding/README.md

 One of the main running threads of our implementation is the notary client, which serves as a bridge between users staking their ETH to become notaries and the **Sharding Manager Contract** that verifies collation headers on the canonical chain.

-When we launch the client, The instance connects to a running geth node via JSON-RPC and calls the deposit function on a deployed, Sharding Manager Contract to insert the user into a collator set.
+When we launch the client, The instance connects to a running geth node via JSON-RPC and calls the deposit function on a deployed, Sharding Manager Contract to insert the user into a notary pool.
 Then, we subscribe for updates on incoming block headers and determine if the user is a notary on receiving each header.
 Once we are selected within a LOOKAHEAD_PERIOD, our client fetches data associated with submitted collation headers to that shard.
 The notary votes on the SMC, and if other notaries reach consensus, the collation is accepted as canonical.

 ### Local Shard Storage